Pando, the Trembling Giant in Utah 2024

 Best time: September–October

 Pando is a unique living organism, which is considered to be one of the oldest existing on our planet.
-It is a huge grove of Quaking Aspen that creates a whole forest out of one single organism.
-All of the 47,000 trees found in the Fishlake National Forest in Utah, are genetically identical and have an interconnected underground root system.
-The trees in the forests look like clones, and that's quite odd.
-It's hard to put into one's mind how massive the Pando is.
-It covers an area of 43 hectares and weighs around 6,000 tons.
+It is a huge grove of quaking aspens, which formed an entire forest out of one single organism.
+All of the 47,000 stems found in the Fishlake National Forest in Utah are genetically identical and have an interconnected underground root system.
+The trees in the forests look like clones, which is quite fascinating.
+It's difficult to grasp how massive the Pando actually is.
+It covers an area of 103 acres (43 ha) and weighs around 6,000 tons.
 It is considered to be over 80,000 years old.
 All those trees are reproduced via a process of root spreading.

 The future of this unique giant plant is in danger.
 The stems suffer from droughts and pests, while the roots are under attack as well due to overgrazing by deer and elk.
+Pando stems usually wither after 110-150 years.
 If there are no new stems to replace the old ones, Pando can die due to a sudden withering and shrinking.
+Nowadays, extensive studies and monitoring programs are underway to protect the tree and to monitor the wildlife activity around it.

 Practical info